LOOSE-LIPS/loose-lips-2.0/src/routes/blog/kortzers-sunday-jams-edie-brickell-good-times/index.md

   - imported/kortzers-sunday-jams-edie-brickell-good-times/image763.jpeg
 description: >-
   After a heavy night of Jungle last night its about time to wind down with something slightly more soothing.
-This week I&#39;ve gone for a personal favourite, Edie Brickell &#8211; Good Times.
-If this song doesn&#39;t sound like I don&#39;t know what does.
+This week I've gone for a personal favourite, Edie Brickell – Good Times.
+If this song doesn't sound like I don't know what does.
 The song features none other than Barry White, possible the most calming [...]Read More...
 published: true
 tags: feature
 featured: false